-ChildLine is also how the Commonwealth assists employers and agencies relying on volunteers, which are now mandated by state law to more fully screen potential employees or volunteers, fulfill this obligation.
+ChildLine's Verification Unit assists employers and agencies relying on volunteers to more fully screen potential employees or volunteers.

 It is through the Child Abuse History Clearance, that it is determined if the potential employee or volunteer is listed in the state CAN database as a perpetrator of an indicated or founded report of CAN.